My Story

 After recovering, I turned to exercise and diet to rebuild my health and became physically stronger than ever.
 I began to find the freedom I had set out for, and it wasn’t where I thought it would be.
 True freedom I discovered was to endure what was difficult to attain what was purposeful.
 The resilience that I’d gained would give me the authority to help others escape from mental patterns and cages.

 When I entered my thirties, I had little to show for myself but survival.
 My twenties appeared to be nothing but a stain on my story.
-But that season was not a stain; it was a brush stroke on a Monet.
-That was right before the pandemic hit.
+But a stain on a blank canvas can be the first brush stroke of something beautiful.

 I want to help them see, there’s no such thing as lost time, and the deficits they are facing now can in fact be overcome.